The Kamaishi Daikannon, one of the "Three Great Giant Buddhas of Tohoku," overlooks Kamaishi Bay [Kamaishi City, Iwate Prefecture]

 However, I had heard before that there was a huge Kannon statue in Kamaishi, so I was excited and nervous as I wrote this clumsy report, but please bear with me for a little longer

-The thing that surprised me the most when I visited without any prior information was that there is Nakamise Shopping Street in front of the main gate of Kamaishi Daikannon
+The thing that surprised me the most when I visited without any prior information wasa shopping street.

 Kamaishi Daikannon Nakamise Street

-Even now, there are several stores that have reopened after being renovated by local next-generation entrepreneurs.
 All of the stores have stylish and appealing exteriors.
-They also have well-designed websites, so if you have time, please take a look at them using the links below
+Their websites are also very well-designed, so if you have time, please take a look at them via the link below

 Kamaishi Daikannon Nakamise Street Official Website